 - Of these 90% of them have less than 10 employees and 40% of them are single-person shops.

-- Over 50% of these firms are owned by baby boomers who have built their practices over a many years and retire.
+- Over 50% of these firms are owned by baby boomers who have built their practices over many years and retired.
 The problem is – why will someone buy his or her practice?

 - Location – practices in urban areas are worth far greater than practices in small towns or rural areas.
 Urban practices have access to client fertile surroundings.

 - Technology – practices that embrace technology to scale and improve efficiencies are easy to integrate into larger practices and are favored by buyers.
 Tech is after all the wave of the future.